-Free Early Learning (FEL) is Government funded childcare for all 3 and 4 year olds, and eligible 2 year olds.
-This can be up to 15 hours a week or less hours a week for more weeks of the year.
+Funded Early Learning (FEL) is Government funded childcare for all 3 and 4 year olds, and eligible 2 year olds.
+This can be up to 30 hours a week for some children.

 Through play activities, children learn language, physical and social skills, and as they get older it helps to prepare them for the routine of going to school.
 Children who use a FEL place show greater levels of achievement in their school years.
 It also helps parents and carers access employment and training.